aimei60/admin-dashboard/admin-dashboard/README.md

 ## Credits

-- The "Cute Dog" icon used in this project is created by [IconArchive](https://www.iconarchive.com/show/cute-animal-icons-by-iconarchive/Cute-Dog-icon.html).
+- The “Cute Dog” icon is by [IconArchive](https://www.iconarchive.com/show/cute-animal-icons-by-iconarchive/Cute-Dog-icon.html)
-- The "Tiger" icon used in this project is created by [Google](https://www.iconarchive.com/show/noto-emoji-animals-nature-icons-by-google/22224-tiger-icon.html).
+- The “Tiger” icon is by [Google](https://www.iconarchive.com/show/noto-emoji-animals-nature-icons-by-google/22224-tiger-icon.html)
-- The "Whale" icon used in this project is designed by [Freepik](https://www.freepik.com/icon/whale_146676).
+- The “Whale” icon is by [Freepik](https://www.freepik.com/icon/whale_146676)
-- The "Swan" icon used in this project is created by [Freepik](https://www.flaticon.com/free-icon/swan_166711).
+- The “Swan” icon is by [Freepik](https://www.flaticon.com/free-icon/swan_166711)
-- The "Cute Cat" avatar used in this project is created by [Vecteezy](https://www.vecteezy.com/photo/34639180-ai-generated-cute-cat-avatar-icon-clip-art-sticker-decoration-simple-background).
+- The “Cute Cat” avatar is by [Vecteezy](https://www.vecteezy.com/photo/34639180-ai-generated-cute-cat-avatar-icon-clip-art-sticker-decoration-simple-background)